Taco Bell Interview Questions

 3. Why should Taco Bell hire you?

-• You should hire me at Taco Bell because I am a passionate fan of the brand, committed to providing excellent customer service, a quick learner, reliable, and a strong team player.
+• You should hire me at Taco Bell because I’m a passionate brand fan committed to excellent customer service.
+I’m also a quick learner, reliable, and a strong team player.
 My qualities and enthusiasm make me an ideal fit for the team and for ensuring a positive experience for Taco Bell customers.

 4. What hours can you work?